ncoevoet/ChanTracker/README.md

 With `autoExpire` enabled, the IRCd list is pruned as appropriate and bans are rotated in a way to not reveal the pattern used for the match.
 Due to a Supybot limitation, extended bans are not supported with this feature.

+For data-retention compliance (e.g. GDPR), the bot can permanently delete bans that have been lifted from a channel, together with their metadata (affected nicks, comments), after a number of days:

+    @config channel #myChannel supybot.plugins.ChanTracker.banRetention 365

+This is disabled by default (`-1`).
+Only bans actually removed from the channel are affected; bans still active — including expired ones the bot has not lifted — are never deleted.

 If supported by the IRCd, the bot can track account changes and get GECOS and username information when a user joins the channel.
 This requires IRCd CAP features: https://ircv3.net/specs/extensions/capability-negotiation.html